Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Introduction

 The Corollary was also very recently obtained in \cite{BMV}, where, by completely different means, the authors identify two other classes which turn out to be generic (see Remark~\ref{rem:bmv} for a comparison between the families).

-In \cite{barak2024equational}, Barak proved that all HHGs satisfying a technical condition are equationally Noetherian, hence Hopfian (see e.g. \cite[Corollary 3.14 and Theorem D]{Groves_Hull:eq_noetherian} for the implication).
-The further requirement is, however, not satisfied by our groups, as discussed in Remark~\ref{rem:no_we_cant_barak}.
+In \cite{barak2024equational}, Barak proved that all HHG satisfying a technical condition are equationally Noetherian, hence Hopfian (see e.g. \cite[Corollary 3.14 and Theorem D]{Groves_Hull:eq_noetherian} for the implication).
+The further requirement however, is not satisfied by our groups, as discussed in Remark~\ref{rem:no_we_cant_barak}.